Skip to main content

 While often associated with male health, testosterone plays a significant role in female vitality, influencing muscle mass, bone density, mood, and metabolic rate.
 As ovarian production declines during perimenopause, supplemental testosterone can offer substantial benefits.
 A typical protocol involves Testosterone Cypionate, administered weekly via subcutaneous injection.

-Dosages are significantly lower than those for men, often ranging from 10–20 units (0.1–0.2ml) weekly.
+Dosages are significantly lower than those for men, often ranging from 10 ∞ 20 units (0.1 ∞ 0.2ml) weekly.
 This precise dosing aims to bring testosterone levels into an optimal physiological range for women, supporting lean muscle mass, which is metabolically active, and potentially improving insulin sensitivity.

 Progesterone and Metabolic Equilibrium

+Progesterone, often declining earlier and more steadily than estrogen during perimenopause, also holds metabolic significance.
+It counterbalances estrogen’s effects and contributes to mood stability and sleep quality.
+Progesterone can influence insulin sensitivity and fat metabolism.
 Protocols for progesterone supplementation are tailored to menopausal status, often prescribed cyclically for perimenopausal women still experiencing periods, or continuously for post-menopausal women.
 Supporting progesterone levels can help stabilize the endocrine environment, reducing the erratic hormonal swings that can disrupt metabolic harmony.

 Pellet Therapy and Aromatase Inhibition

 For some individuals, pellet therapy offers a long-acting method of testosterone delivery.
 Small pellets, typically inserted subcutaneously, release a steady dose of testosterone over several months.
 This approach can provide consistent hormonal support, avoiding the weekly injections.

 When appropriate, an aromatase inhibitor like Anastrozole may be included, particularly if there is a tendency for testosterone to convert excessively into estrogen, which can lead to undesirable side effects or further metabolic imbalance.
 Anastrozole works by blocking the enzyme aromatase, thereby reducing estrogen conversion.
 This careful management ensures that the benefits of testosterone optimization are realized without unintended consequences.

 Growth Hormone Peptide Therapy and Metabolic Function

 Beyond traditional hormone replacement, certain growth hormone-releasing peptides offer another avenue for supporting metabolic health, particularly for active adults seeking to optimize body composition and cellular function.
-These peptides stimulate the body’s natural production of growth hormone, which declines with age. plays a crucial role in fat metabolism, muscle protein synthesis, and glucose regulation.
+These peptides stimulate the body’s natural production of growth hormone, which declines with age.
+Growth hormone plays a crucial role in fat metabolism, muscle protein synthesis, and glucose regulation.

 Here is a comparison of key growth hormone-releasing peptides and their metabolic relevance ∞